Corrective Diffusion Language Models

 This metric measures whether at least one true error is ranked among the most uncertain positions.
 It captures the model’s ability to prioritize error tokens when refinement is restricted to a small set of candidate locations.

-\paragraph{Results.} Table~\ref{tab:confidence_refinement_benchmark} summarizes error-token identification performance across increasing corruption severity.
+\paragraph{Results.} In this experiment, we use the standard DLMs with their default configurations.
+Table~\ref{tab:confidence_refinement_benchmark} summarizes error-token identification performance across increasing corruption severity.
 Across all models, the confidence gap between clean and erroneous tokens remains limited, with particularly weak separation for Open-dCoder-0.5B.
-Even under the simplest setting with a single corrupted token, erroneous positions receive confidence values comparable to those of clean tokens.
-These results indicate that token-level confidence provides only limited separation between correct and incorrect positions.

-Top-$K$ hit rates reveal a complementary trend.
-While Top-1 hit rates remain low across models and corruption levels, Top-5 hit rates are substantially higher, suggesting that erroneous tokens are often assigned relatively lower confidence than clean tokens, but are rarely ranked as the single most uncertain position.
-This disparity indicates that current masked diffusion language models exhibit a coarse ability to place errors within a broad low-confidence region, yet their confidence signals lack the resolution required for precise error localization.
-As a result, confidence-based ranking alone is insufficient to reliably identify error tokens, limiting its effectiveness as a foundation for targeted, in-place refinement.
+Even in the single-error setting, erroneous tokens often receive confidence values comparable to those of clean tokens.
+Top-$K$ hit rates show that while erroneous tokens tend to fall within a low-confidence region, they are rarely ranked as the most uncertain positions, as reflected by consistently low Top-1 but higher Top-5 hit rates.
+Together, these results indicate that token-level confidence in standard MDLMs is only coarsely aligned with correctness and lacks the resolution required for precise error localization.
+As a result, confidence-based ranking alone is insufficient to reliably identify error tokens, limiting its effectiveness for targeted, in-place refinement.